siondawson/milestone-project-2/readme.md

     + issue reslolved with resizing and bootstap classes.
 5. A person who tested the site reported that lcars-esque numbers on answer buttons before user clicks 'engage!' were confusing.
     + numbers replaced with 'awaiting command...'.
 Less confusing.
 More prompts for user to start the quiz.
+6. Questions and button text showing as blue on iphone safari browsers
+    + .black-text class added to css with code from cited source.

 # Deployment